FAA will move first to approve the Boeing 737 MAX to fly again, possibly within weeks

 Elwell said after the meeting of regulators from 33 nations ended that the gathering had been “comprehensive and constructive.”

 “When we broke, there was a great buzz” among the delegates, said Elwell.
-“I definitely got the impression that what they had heard was extremely helpful to them.
+“I definitely got the impression that what they had heard was extremely helpful to them.”

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.

-Note: This story was updated to clarify the description of FAA acting administrator Elwell’s comments on timing for a 737 MAX clearance.